-Firstly, placental abruptions are a rare occurrence therefore, there is not a ton of research on them occurring specifically through exercise.
-What there is research on, are studies with pregnant women who perform intense training.
+It is extremely unlikely to tear your placenta from intense exercise.
+Placental abruptions are a rare occurrence therefore, there is not a ton of research on them occurring specifically through exercise.
+There are a few studies done on women who perform intense training during pregnancy.
 A study was done on non-exercisers, regularly active, and highly active women and found that 30 minutes of moderate and vigorous exercise posed no deficit in oxygen to babies.

-There are significant findings that women can continue their exercise routines they had prior to pregnancy unless it involves physical trauma to the abdomen or are high risk.
-So if you have been doing strongman, powerlifting, crossfit, HIIT training, Zumba etc. I say go for it!
+There are significant findings that women can continue exercise routines they had prior to pregnancy unless it involves physical trauma to the abdomen or unless the pregnancy is high risk.
+So if you have been doing strongman, powerlifting, CrossFit, HIIT training, Zumba, etc. I say go for it!
 For me, I just lowered my lifting sessions to 30 minutes and then did some stretching.

-What Are Signs I Should Stop My Workouts?
+What Are Signs I Should Stop My Prenatal Strength Workouts?